All About Air Conditioners for Offices

 Please note that the internal cooling units must all be on the same mode, therefore, it is not possible to cool one room and heat another (please look at single-splits).

 These systems are ideal for larger open-plan offices.
-Whilst they can have two, three or four internal cooling units they only have one external condenser box.
+While they can have two, three, or four internal cooling units, they only have one external condenser box.
 This means that less space is taken up on the building exterior.

-They are typically used for cooling one large single area and operate from the same control panel.
-It is therefore not possible to control the internal units individually.
-These units are not suitable for cooling multiple rooms where different temperatures are required.
+They are typically used for cooling one large area and operate from the same control panel.
+Therefore, it is not possible to control the internal units individually, making them unsuitable for cooling multiple rooms with different temperatures.

 Many office buildings in the UK and especially in London do not have planning permission to place condenser boxes on their exterior walls or roofs.
 In these cases, Water-Cooled Air Conditioners are the ideal solution as the entire system is located within the property.